snd/zuvor/README.md

 ## TODO

+- handle strictness
+  - build a scenario where that is a problem
-- write graph api in readme
+  - in graph but not in ids and blockings children that depend on it
+- test edge cases of the run function

 - document run function in readme
-- implement run function

 - use zuvor run function from blaze for shutdown

 - finish readme
+  - read api again
   - description
   - question sections
   - example